railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

    *Planning the deliveries of customer products*

-The planned dates on a packing order are put on each stock move line.
+Planned dates on a packing order are put on each stock move line.
 Then if you have a packing order containing several products you don't have to have all of the lines on the order delivered on the same day.
 The minimum and maximum dates on a packing order show the earliest and latest dates on the stock move lines for the packing.